More clashes in Pakistan as police try to arrest Imran Khan - KESQ

 Associated Press

-LAHORE, Pakistan (AP) — Clashes have persisted for a second day in Pakistan as police are trying to arrest former Prime Minister Imran Khan at his home in the eastern city of Lahore.
-Khan remained under siege on Wednesday, a day after more than a hundred officers and scores of Khan supporters were injured in the violence.
-Police arrived to arrest Khan for failing to appear in court on graft charges, which triggered nationwide protests from Khan’s party.
-He is charged with illegally selling state gifts he had received while premier and concealing assets.
-That’s only one in a string of cases against him.
-He claims the charges are a plot by his successor’s administration to discredit him.
+LAHORE, Pakistan (AP) — Supporters of former Pakistani Prime Minister Imran Khan have thrown bricks at police who fought back with clubs and tear gas for a second day after officers tried to arrest the ousted premier for failing to appear in court on graft charges.
+Khan remained under siege on Wednesday and more than a hundred officers and scores of his supporters were reported injured in the violence.
+Khan is charged with illegally selling state gifts he had received while premier and concealing assets.
+He claims the string of charges and legal cases are a plot by his successor’s administration to discredit him.
+His legal team petitioned for the suspension of the arrest warrant and a ruling was expected later.